DevOps4Networks/IOX-Notes/How_To_Boot_From_rommon-2/README.md

 #How to Boot to IOS from rommon-2, and Not Have to do That Again

 If, via the console, you see that your device is booting to the "rommon-2" prompt, and so not to IOS directly, you can use these instructions to fix that.
 This may happen after you have reset the device, for example.
-For instructions on how to reset, see Re: How to reset the IR829 to factory settings.
+For instructions on how to reset, see these [instructions](https://github.com/DevOps4Networks/IOX-Notes/blob/master/How_To_Boot_From_rommon-2/README.md).

 If you do not have a console connection working, see How to use the IR829 Mini-USB Console Cable with OSX El Capitan 10.11, How to use the IR829 Mini-USB Console Cable with Windows 10, How to use the IR829 Mini-USB Console Cable with Linux or How to use a Serial-USB Console Cable with the IR829/809 and OSX El Capitan 10.11, depending on your choice of development environments.